What it's about

 Plan, design and construct the Valley Trail network to allow appropriately sized service and emergency vehicles, where reasonably possible.

 Apply wildfire risk reduction principles to the Valley Trail network to reduce ignition probabilities and the rate of fire spread, and to protect the network’s emergency capabilities in a prioritized manner.

 Provide a recreational off-road trail network.

 Continue to maintain and protect a comprehensive multi-use recreational off-road trail network as shown in Schedule E2.

-Ensure the use of recreational off-road trails is consistent with relevant municipal bylaws including the Parks Bylaw and the Animal Control Bylaw, as well as the Forest and Range Practice Act where required.
+Ensure the use of recreational off-road trails is consistent with relevant municipal bylaws including the Parks Bylaw and the Animal Control Bylaw, as well as the Forest and Range Practices Act where required.

 With respect to electric powered bicycles, monitor ongoing policy development, uptake and enforcement at senior levels of government and in other jurisdictions, and update municipal policy as required.

 Develop, implement and communicate trail management programs and infrastructure.

 Continue to collaborate with relevant agencies, user groups, stakeholders, local health authorities and the Squamish Nation and Lil’wat Nation regarding recreational trail management and development issues in Whistler and the Sea to Sky corridor, including the Sea to Sky Trail.